5l1v3r1/xkt/README.md

 # xkt
-Application to test kernel iteration over different mesh accessors
+Application to test kernel iteration over different mesh accessors.
 - simulates creating an arbitrarily refined mesh in 1,2, or 3D
 - then runs a kernel (a daxpy) over three different mesh accessors
     - all cells
     - most refined cells
     - contiguous chunks of refined cells

-- Main is written in Fortran, and kernels in C++ to test language interoperability.
+The application main is written in Fortran, and kernels in C++ to test language interoperability.

 # Getting the Code
 To check out the source code for xkt,